prasanthlouis/Backup-of-Puzzle/README.md

 But the newest commit shouldn't be having any problems.
 Please do take a look if you're interested.
 Check the commit messages for more info.

+Features added that weren't in the original version.

+1) More material design

+2) Overflow removed, instead added icons to action bar.

-Developed a Free as well as Paid version for the apps using gradle product flavors.
+3) Developed a Free as well as Paid version for the apps using gradle product flavors.

 Link will be updated soon!